-In Endgame Beckett uses meta-theatricality as a leading device, a play within a play, beginning with “me to play” and ending with mutual thanks exchanged between the main roles.
-The opening constitutes a slow, tragi-comic and ritual series of opening mini-theatre curtains, a master-piece in gradually revealing the relevant acting areas on stage: Clov draws the window curtains, removes the sheets from the ashbins, the lids too, and then puts them back, and takes Hamm’s sheet.
-Soon Hamm continues to unfold like the stage – removing the handkerchief, then taking off his glasses, then rubbing his eyes…
+In Endgame Beckett uses meta-theatricality, a play within a play, as a leading device.
+He begins with “me to play” and ends with the mutual thanks exchanged between the main protagonists.
+The opening consists of a slow, tragicomically ritualized series of mini-theatre curtains opening up, a masterpiece that gradually reveals the relevant acting areas on the stage.
+Clov draws the window curtains, removes the sheets, then the lids, from the ashbins and finally puts them back and takes Hamm’s sheet.
+Soon Hamm, like the stage, continues to unfold, removing the handkerchief, taking off his glasses, rubbing his eyes.

-Happy Days lays a heavy weight on two theatrical elements, dialogue and stage-properties.
-The props in Happy Days gradually become highly significant when Winnie is unable to reach them anymore in the second act.
-Therefor words become “things” and vice versa.
-Equally brilliant is Beckett’s stratagem in reflecting actor-audience relationships through Winnie talking forwards (to the audience) to Willie who is actually behind her.
-Beckett succeeds in creating the illusion that it is Willie who witnesses Winnie’s dialogue with the audience rather than the audience witnessing her talking to Willie.
-[See Levy, Beckett 1990:93] If this subtle and highly poetic consideration of audience-actor relationships – the most important component in the theatre – is not clear enough, Beckett puts in Winnie’s mouth the little monologue, indeed a quoted real or imaginary dialogue of Shower and Cooker, German for watching and looking, who gape at her and talk about her like the real audience in the auditorium.
+Happy Days lays a heavy weight on two theatrical elements: dialogue and stage-properties.
+The props in Happy Days gradually become highly significant once Winnie is no longer able to reach them in the second act.
+Words, therefore, become “things” and vice versa.
+Equally brilliant is Beckett’s stratagem for reflecting actor-audience relationships by having Winnie facing forward (to the audience) while speaking to Willie, who is actually behind her.
+In this way, Beckett succeeds in creating the illusion that it is Willie who witnesses Winnie’s dialogue with the audience rather than the audience witnessing her talking to Willie (See Levy, Beckett 1990:93).
+Should this subtle and highly poetic consideration of audience-actor relationships – the most important component in the theatre – not be clear enough, Beckett puts in Winnie’s mouth a little monologue quoting the real or imaginary dialogue of Shower and Cooker (German for “watching” and “looking”), who, like the real audience in the auditorium, gape at and speak about her:

-This man Shower or Cooker -- no matter -- and the woman -- hand in hand -- in the other handbags -- standing there gaping at me -- “ ...
-What’s she doing?” he says -- “What’s the idea!” he says, “stuck up to her diddies in the bleeding ground” -- coarse fellow -- “what does it mean?”
-He says -- “what’s it meant to mean?”
+This man Shower or Cooker – no matter – and the woman – hand in hand – in the other handbags – standing there gaping at me – “ [...]
+What’s she doing?” he says – “What’s the idea!” he says, “stuck up to her diddies in the bleeding ground” – coarse fellow – “what does it mean?”
+He says – “what’s it meant to mean?”
 (CDW, 164)

-The real protagonist of Play (1962-63) is certainly light, a technical device, a theatre tool, usually silent but here active, talked-to and emphatically dominant as an open metaphor for the eye of the Other, of God?
-Of Theatricality itself.
-As a good metaphor, light in Play is both an image and a real thing at the same time.
+The real protagonist of Play (1962-63) is certainly light, a technical device, a theatrical tool, usually silent but here active, talked-to and emphatically dominant as an open metaphor for the eye of the Other, of God?
+Of theatricality itself.
+As a good metaphor, light in Play is an image and a real thing at the same time.
 Is it “mere eye?
 No mind.
 Opening and shutting on me.
-Am I as much as […] being seen?” says M and gets no answer.
-(CDW 317)
+Am I as much as […] being seen?” says M and gets no answer (CDW 317).

-Light, perhaps the most delicate and sensitive theatrical means of expression, is treated by Beckett with particular creative originality, all the way from Eleutheria to What Where.
-With a few exceptions Beckett’s stages till Not I turn gradually darker and the lighting more focused.
-Endgame gets a grey light, Happy Days – a very bright and scorching desert-like light, related to as “Hail Holy light” on the one hand but also as “Hellish light”, by Winnie; in Krapp’s Last Tape there is little light, and only on Krapp’s table; light only on the table in Ohio Impromptu; two lamp-lights only on A and B’s desks in TII “soft light from above only and concentrated on playing area” – rest of stage as dark as possible in Come and Go.
+Light, perhaps the most delicate and sensitive theatrical means of expression, is treated by Beckett with particularly creative originality, from Eleutheria all the way to What Where.
+With a few exceptions, Beckett’s stages turn gradually darker and the lighting more focused until Not I. Endgame gets grey light; Happy Days, a very bright and scorching desert-like light referred to as “Hail Holy light”, on the one hand, but also as “Hellish light” by Winnie.
+There is little light in Krapp’s Last Tape, and only on Krapp’s table.
+Light appears only on the table in Ohio Impromptu; two lamp lights only on A and B’s desks in TII (“soft light from above only and concentrated on playing area”); the rest of the stage as dark as possible in Come and Go.
 “One sees little in this light”, Flo says.
-The light on the strip in Footfalls must be dim, strongest at foot level, less on body, least on head – thus creating a sense of floating for the pacing M. And a single strong spot on Mouth in Not I.
+The light on the strip in Footfalls must be dim, strongest at foot level, fainter on body, faintest on head, thus granting a sense of floating to the pacing M. A single bright spot appears on Mouth in Not I.